lloc/Multisite-Language-Switcher/README.md

 and MO so that I can bundle it into the Multisite Language Switcher.
 You can download the latest POT file
 [from here](https://github.com/lloc/Multisite-Language-Switcher/blob/master/languages/default.pot).

-## Installation

-*  Download the plugin and uncompress it with your preferred unzip programme
-*  Copy the entire directory in your plugin directory of your WordPress blog (/wp-content/plugins)
-*  Activate the plugin in your plugin administration page (by the network administrator on all the blogs or by the root blog administrator for each particular blog).
-*  You need to activate the plugin once in each blog, set the configuration in Options -> Multisite Language Switcher

-Now you can:

-*  connect your translated pages and posts in Posts -> Edit or Page -> Edit
-*  connect your translated categories and tags in Posts -> Categories or Post -> Tags
-*  connect your Custom Post Types and Custom Taxonomies across languages
-*  use the widget, the shortcode [sc_msls] and/or a content_filter which displays a hint to the user if a translation is available
-*  optionally you can place the PHP code `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>` directly in your theme files

-Review the [Multisite Language Switcher Website](http://msls.co/) for more information.